mehulkar/mehulkar.com/source/blog/why-product-management-is-hard.md

 in relationship to the investments made today.

-Each of these is difficult both for the technical work required and the social work required to convince the team about the merits of decisions.
+Each of these is difficult both for the technical work required and the social work required to convince stakeholders about the merits of decisions.

 **Footnotes**